A Survey of Natural Language Generation: Text Expansion

 where $S_{u}$ and $S_{v}$ are descriptions contain $u$ and $v$, respectively. $\mu$ is a parameter used to balance weights of sentence and description on the final similarity measurement. $D_{JS}$ is the function of JS divergence which used to measure the similarity between two items; for more details, readers can refer to \cite{shi2019functional}.
 So for each target sentence, a collection of similar sentences can be found and ranked in descent order to select top N most similar ones for description extension.

-Safovish \textit{et al.} \cite{safovish2020fiction} design a neural sentence expander which is trained on a corpus of fiction sentence compressions for the task of sentence expansion and enhancement.
+Safovish \textit{et al.} \cite{safovish2020fiction} design a neural sentence expander trained on a corpus of fiction sentence compressions for the task of sentence expansion and enhancement, which is the state-of-the-art method on existing datasets (e.g., Fiction Corpus).
 In this method, a Seq2Seq model is used to predict sentences from the original input.
 To tackle the problem of copying input words during generation process, the modified negative log-likelihood loss function is used to increase the significance of learning new words.
 Specifically, the modified cross-entropy of generating is caculated as:

 in which I denotes the indicator function for a set, $T$ the ground truth, $S$ the source tokens, $\lambda$ is a parameter which controls the learning importance of the words in target sentence while not in original input.
 With this modification, the model no longer degenerates to copying its input and can be trained as desired.
 In addition, to increase the novelty of generated sentence, Safovish \textit{et al.} \cite{safovish2020fiction} also develop a controlled sampling method for the decoding process so that the model can generate diverse output.